SuperMHP/GUPNet/README.md

 submit this file to the KITTI page (You need to register an account.)

 We also give our trained checkpoint on the trainval dataset.
 You can download it from [here](https://drive.google.com/file/d/1ppvEoE8VlCQjoY_viPcYvdjTf7J2yi1w/view?usp=sharing).
-This checkpoint performance is as follow:
+This checkpoint performance is as follow ([KITTI page](http://www.cvlibs.net/datasets/kitti/eval_object_detail.php?&result=9d44d2a957398840c436e4501d76b1008060f563)):

 <table align="center">
     <tr>